Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Nonlinear interactions

 \subsubsection{The time oscillations}

-Let us turn to the contributions of $\mathcal{E}^{t}$ defined in \eqref{eq:Eo}.
-First, we prove a trilinear estimate which will allow us to overcome small divisor problems that arise when performing the Poincaré--Dulac normal form.
-This estimate is a consequence of Lemma \ref{lem:small-div}, which was in turn a consequence of the frequency configuration of the interactions contained in $\mathcal{E}^{t}$. \begin{lemma} For $n\in\bigcup_{\alpha\geq\alpha_{0}}\mathscr{C}_{\alpha}$, we let
+We turn to the contribution of $\mathcal{E}^{t}$ defined in \eqref{eq:Eo}.
+We first prove a trilinear estimate that overcomes the small-divisor problems arising in the Poincaré--Dulac normal form.
+This estimate is a consequence of Lemma \ref{lem:small-div}, which was itself a consequence of the frequency configuration of the interactions contained in $\mathcal{E}^{t}$. \begin{lemma} For $n\in\bigcup_{\alpha\geq\alpha_{0}}\mathscr{C}_{\alpha}$, we let

 Then, for all $t>0$ and $\xi\in\R$,

 \end{lemma}

 \begin{proof} For fixed $\xi\in\R$, we have by duality that